 "A transformative way of dealing with drug use": Paul Harkin on Safe Consumption Sites

-Due to concern about HIV, Hep C and overdose deaths, there has recently been a huge upsurge in discussion both locally and nationally about creating Safe Consumption Services (or Safe Injection Facilities) where drug users can use drugs under medically supervised conditions.
+Due to concern about HIV, Hep C and overdose deaths, there has recently been a surge in discussion both locally and nationally about creating Safe Consumption Services (or Safe Injection Facilities) where people who use drugs can take them under medically supervised conditions.
 These facilities would mitigate the risk of harm to folks who are already using drugs in very unsafe surroundings, such as in the streets or in bathrooms of businesses.

 Who is behind the San Francisco Safe Injection Services Task Force?

 London Breed, President of the Board of Supervisors, [introduced] resolution #123-17.
 It basically says it’s time to look at [Safe Consumption Sites] as a feasible way [forward], it’s exploring it.
-There’s an expert panel of local folks that are involved working with drug users from across the range of substance use: service providers, doctors who are experts on so-called addiction, and some drug-user representation as well.
+There’s an expert panel of local folks that are working with people who use drugs from across the range of substance use: service providers, doctors who are experts on so-called addiction, and representation from people who use drugs as well.

 I’ve heard different terms for it; is there a preferred term for these facilities?